Chapter 6 : Chapter Six - Severus

-Since having to deal with the antics of Mr Weasley and Mr Potter made me miss my dinner, I returned to my rooms so at least I could have something to eat in peace.
-I used the voice tube in my parlour to call down to the kitchens and request a meal.
-The kitchen-elves were, of course, happy to oblige and sent a plate of the turkey dinner straight down.
+Since having to deal with the puerile antics of Mr Weasley and Mr Potter made me miss my dinner, I abandoned the feast to return to my rooms so at least I could have something to eat in peace.
+I used the voice tube in my parlour to call up to the kitchens and request a meal.
+The kitchen-elves were of course happy to oblige and sent a plate of the turkey dinner straight down.
 I sat and ate in my preferred solitude, staring through a window at the black depths of the lake as it gently swirled against the glass.

-I opened my eyes to stare up at the distant ceiling, definitively pushing thoughts of those two troublemakers from mind.
+I opened my eyes to stare up at the distant ceiling, definitively pushing thoughts of those two troublemakers from my mind.
 They were not worth my concern or my time.
-Watching the shadows cast by the fire dart over the stone walls, Avrille slid gracefully into my thoughts instead, the way she had earlier in the day into my office.
+Watching the shadows cast by the fire dart over the stone walls, Avrille slid gracefully into my thoughts instead, the way she had earlier in the day through my office door.

 Any one of my acquaintances could vouch that I kept my life orderly and concise.
-I liked schedules, grades, formulas, things that held very little margin for error.
-For God’s sake, I even kept my potions ingredients alphabetized.
+I liked schedules, marks, formulas … things that held very little margin for error.
+For God’s sake, I even kept my potions ingredients alphabetised.
 I could reason with the idea of being attracted to a woman.
 After all, attraction to the opposite sex was something ingrained in our very genetic code to guarantee the continuation of the species.
 But to fall in love?
 Love was a different matter entirely.
-Love could be as corrosive as acid, as volatile as nitro-glycerine, more intoxicating as opium and more deadly than the venom of the Inland Taipan.
+Love could be as corrosive as acid, as volatile as nitro-glycerine, more intoxicating than opium, and more deadly than the venom of the Inland Taipan.
 Only fools allowed themselves to become swept up in something so obviously dangerous.
-And I must have been a fool for even considering such an emotion in connection with a woman I had only met a week ago.
+I must have been a fool for even having the word cross my mind, in connection with a woman I had only met a week ago.
 It defied logic, therefore it must not be true.

-So why was it that instead of effectively hardening my heart whenever I saw Avrille in the hallways, I instead allowed myself to indulge in the fantasy of her suddenly turning my way and running into my arms?
+So why was it that instead of effectively hardening my heart the few times I had passed Avrille in the hallways this afternoon, I had allowed myself to indulge in the fantasy of her suddenly turning my way and running into my arms?

 Shaking my head to clear it, I stood once more, shrugged on my school-robe and decided the only way I could bury such dangerous thoughts was to throw myself wholeheartedly into work.
-I quickly made my way through winding corridors and down twisting stairs until I found myself at the blank stretch of wall that led to the Slytherin common room.
+Work never failed me.
+It was a more faithful mistress than any woman could ever hope to be.
+Leaving my rooms behind, I made my way quickly through winding corridors and down twisting stairs until I found myself at the blank stretch of wall that led to the Slytherin common room.